pingcap/docs/temporary-table.md

 > **Note:**
 >
-> Before you use the temporary table in TiDB, pay attention to the [compatibility restrictions with other TiDB features](#compatibility-restrictions-with-other-tidb-features) and the [compatibility with MySQL temporary tables](#compatibility-with-mysql-temporary-tables).
+> - Before you use the temporary table in TiDB, pay attention to the [compatibility restrictions with other TiDB features](#compatibility-restrictions-with-other-tidb-features) and the [compatibility with MySQL temporary tables](#compatibility-with-mysql-temporary-tables).
+> - When a cluster of v5.3.0 or later is downgraded to a version earlier than v5.3.0,global temporary tables created on the cluster are handled as ordinary tables and cause data error.

 Create a global temporary table `users` in session A: